 The term “action” is in the title for a reason; the Partnership intends to actively utilize this document to to harness momentum and take downtown’s development to an even greater level of success.
 The plan will be updated as the years pass to update our market study and reassess our strategic goals.

 - Over $400 million in private/public investment has fueled a rebirth of business and residential growth in downtown Davenport over the past two decades.

 - About 250 businesses employ over 5,000 people downtown

-- Downtown is home to over 865 residential units with everyone from young professionals to senior citizens occupying them
+- Downtown is home to over 865 residential units (with more on the way) including everyone from young professionals to senior citizens occupying them

 - The Downtown SSMID 52 blocks are bordered roughly from the Arsenal Bridge to Centennial Bridge (East/West) to River Drive to 6th Street (North/South.
 Download a SSMID map here.